aptusproject/aptus-core/README.md

 import aptus._ // or more specific imports, eg import.aptus.String_
 ```

-The library is available for Scala 3.0, 2.13 and 2.12
+The library is available for Scala [3.0](TODO), [2.13](TODO) and [2.12](TODO)

 <a name="210121153149"></a>
 **aptus-core** dependency graph:<br/><br/>
 <div style="text-align:center"><img src="./dependencies.png" alt="core dependency graph"></div>

 <a name="210531095628"></a>
-A big motivation for including all these dependencies is that I find myself constantly adding them to my projects, in order to get things done.
+A big motivation for including all these dependencies is that I found myself constantly adding them to most non-trivial projects, in order to get things done.
 A great example of this being a method like `splitByWholeSeparatorPreserveAllTokens` (from `org.apache.commons.lang3.StringUtils`)
 whose semantics feel [more intuitive](https://github.com/aptusproject/aptus-core/blob/d548ae4/src/test/scala/aptustesting/StringTests.scala#L12-L20) to me than those of `java.lang.String.split`.
 Meanwhile using: